RWS/Multiselect-ComboBox/README.md

 ## Events
 | Property | Description |
 | ------ | ------ |
 <a name="filtertextchanged"></a>**FilterTextChanged** |	Occurs when the criteria of the filter text has changed.
-The [FilterTextChangedEventArgs](#filtertextchangedeventargs) are passed with the event, identifying the filter criteria and list of item ids currently filtered.
+The [FilterTextChangedEventArgs](#filtertextchangedeventargs) are passed with the event, identifying the filter criteria and list of items currently filtered.
 <a name="selecteditemschanged"></a>**SelectedItemsChanged** | Occurs when items in the selected items collection has changed.
-The [SelectedItemsChangedEventArgs](#selecteditemschangedeventargs) are passed with the event, identifying the added, removed and currently selected item ids.
+The [SelectedItemsChangedEventArgs](#selecteditemschangedeventargs) are passed with the event, identifying the added, removed and currently selected items.

 ### Event Behaviours
 We have introduced the following event behaviors to accommodate binding events to a command.
 This way, the bound command is invoked like an event handler when the event is raised.

 | Property | Description |
 | ------ | ------ |
 <a name="filtertextchangedbehaviour"></a>**FilterTextChangedBehaviour**.FilterTextChanged | Occurs when the criteria of the filter text has changed.
-The [FilterTextChangedEventArgs](#filtertextchangedeventargs) are passed with the event, identifying the filter criteria and list of item ids currently filtered.
+The [FilterTextChangedEventArgs](#filtertextchangedeventargs) are passed with the event, identifying the filter criteria and list of items currently filtered.
 <a name="selecteditemschangedbehaviour"></a>**SelectedItemsChangedBehaviour**.SelectedItemsChanged | Occurs when items in the selected items collection has changed.
-The [SelectedItemsChangedEventArgs](#selecteditemschangedeventargs) are passed with the event, identifyin
+The [SelectedItemsChangedEventArgs](#selecteditemschangedeventargs) are passed with the event, identifying the added, removed and currently selected items.